shouravrahman/audioblogai/CASE_STUDY.md

 The Firebase backend (Auth, Firestore, Inngest functions) is managed and deployed through the Firebase CLI or the Firebase Console.
 Security rules and function updates can be deployed with a single command, and this backend remains constant regardless of where the frontend is hosted.

-### Frontend (e.g., Cloudflare Pages)
+### Frontend (e.g., Netlify, Vercel)

-The Next.js frontend is a self-contained application that can be deployed to any modern serverless hosting provider.
-Here’s the process for Cloudflare Pages:
+The Next.js frontend is a self-contained application that can be deployed to any modern serverless hosting provider like Netlify or Vercel.
+The general process is as follows:

-1.  **Build Locally:** The first step is always to ensure a production build can be created successfully: `npm run build`.
-This generates an optimized `.next` output directory.
+1.  **Connect Git Repository:** Connect your Git repository (e.g., GitHub) to your chosen hosting provider.
+2.  **Configure Build Settings:** The provider will typically auto-detect that this is a Next.js application.
+The standard build command is `npm run build` and the output directory is `.next`.
-2.  **Configure Environment Variables:** The frontend needs to connect to the correct Firebase project.
-In the Cloudflare Pages dashboard, the following public environment variables must be set:
+3.  **Configure Environment Variables:** In the hosting provider's dashboard, you must set all the environment variables listed in the project's `README.md` file.
+This includes keys for Firebase, Inngest, and Lemon Squeezy.
-    -   `NEXT_PUBLIC_PROJECT_ID`
-    -   `NEXT_PUBLIC_APP_ID`
-    -   `NEXT_PUBLIC_API_KEY`
-    -   `NEXT_PUBLIC_AUTH_DOMAIN`
-3.  **Deploy via Git:** Connect your Git repository (e.g., GitHub) to Cloudflare Pages.
-Configure the build settings:
-    -   **Framework Preset:** Next.js
-    -   **Build Command:** `npm run build`
-    -   **Build Output Directory:** `.next`
+4.  **Deploy:** Trigger a deployment.
+The provider will build and deploy your application to its global edge network.
-4.  **Authorize Domain:** Finally, for security, add the Cloudflare Pages domain (e.g., `your-app.pages.dev`) to the list of "Authorized domains" in your Firebase Authentication settings.
+5.  **Authorize Domain:** For security, add your new application domain (e.g., `your-app.netlify.app`) to the list of "Authorized domains" in your Firebase Authentication settings.

-This decoupled approach ensures the frontend benefits from the global edge network of a provider like Cloudflare, while the backend relies on the robust and scalable infrastructure of Firebase.
+This decoupled approach ensures the frontend benefits from the global edge network of a provider like Netlify, while the backend relies on the robust and scalable infrastructure of Firebase.